SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/create.md

     * By default, the contact(s) entered here will also be the contact(s) for the new request.
     * Contact(s) entered here will receive the message (in the **Message** tab) by email (even if the access level of the message is set to **Internal**).
-    * If you enter more than one contact, the first contact will be the main contact for the request.
+    * If you enter more than one contact, the first contact is the main contact for the request.
 You can click and drag the contacts to change the order.

     In the **To** field, start typing the name (or phone number) of the contact.
 In the list of search results, use the up/down arrow keys on your keyboard to select a contact and press **ENTER**.